zenhob/hcl/README.markdown

 This will delete the running timer, or the last-updated timer if one isn't running.
 You can also use `nvm` or `oops` instead of `cancel`.

+### Logging without Starting a Timer

+You can log time and notes without leaving a timer running.
+It takes the same arguments as start:

+    $ hcl log @xdev +1 Worked for an hour.

+The above starts and immediately stops a one-hour timer with the given note.

 ### Date Formats